MAKE-Explainable AI (MAKE – eXAI)

 CD-MAKE 2018 Workshop on explainable Artificial Intelligence

-This workshop aims to bring together international cross-domain experts interested in artificial intelligence/machine learning to stimulate research, engineering and evaluation in explainable AI – towards making machine decisions transparent, re-traceable, comprehensible, interpretable, explainable and reproducible.
+This workshop aims to bring together international cross-domain experts interested in artificial intelligence/machine learning to stimulate research, engineering and evaluation in and for explainable AI – towards making machine decisions transparent, re-enactive, comprehensible, interpretable, thus explainable, retraceable and reproducible.
 Accepted papers will be presented at the workshop orally or as poster and published in the IFIP CD-MAKE Volume of Springer Lecture Notes in Artificial Intelligence (LNAI).
 All submissions will be peer reviewed by at least three experts –

 see authors instructions here: https://cd-make.net/authors-area/submission

 Explainable AI is NOT a new field.
 Actually the problem of explainability is as old as AI and maybe the result of AI itself.
 While early expert systems consisted of handcrafted knowledge, which enabled reasoning over at least a narrowly well-defined domain, such systems had no learning capabilities and were poor in handling of uncertainties when (trying to) solving real-world problems.
 The big success of current AI solutions and ML algorithms is due to the practical applicability of statistical learning approaches in arbitrarily high dimensional spaces.
 Despite their huge successes their effectiveness is still limited by their inability to ”explain” their decisions in an human understandable and retraceable way.
 Even if we understand the underlying mathematical theories, it is complicated and often impossible to get insight into the internal working of the models, algorithms and tools and to explain how and why a result was achieved.
 Future AI needs contextual adaptation, i.e. systems that help to construct explanatory models for solving real-world problems.
 Here it would be beneficial not to exclude human expertise, but to augment human intelligence with artificial intelligence.